 In most cases, this will be a microcontroller.
 There are many different types available, one of the most well known is the PIC microcontroller.
 However, a drawback for most hobbyists or developers is the unfamiliarity with programming.
 The world of coding and development boards can be daunting for some.

 We normally recommend customers to investigate the Arduino platform, based on Atmel AVR microcontrollers.
 It is inexpensive, easy to learn, and has an excellent community for support.
 It also handles the power by through USB or an external DC supply.
-In fact, look at the code below to see just how easy it is to turn the motor on for one second and off for 5:
+Look at the code below to see just how easy it is to turn the motor on for one second and off for 5: